 Drilling and testing of the three production and three injection wells required to provide geothermal fluid to OEC4, was wrapped up at the end of January 2019.

-Typically, the wells will be 1,750 metres deep and be one metre in diameter at the surface and 22.5 centimetres at their deepest point.
-Drilling each well is expected to take around 30-40 days of continuous 24/7 activity, with additional time needed to move the drilling rig between well sites.
-This means that it could take around 12 months or more to complete well drilling for one power station.
-The wells will be tested to ensure that the geothermal resource meets operational requirements.
+The wells range between 1,350 and 1,750 metres deep and are one metre in diameter at the surface and 22.5 centimetres at their deepest point.
+Each well has taken around 30-40 days of continuous 24/7 activity to drill, with additional time required to move the drilling rig between well sites.

-Iceland Drilling, with decades of experience in the field of geothermal drilling, including the Ngatamariki geothermal power station near Taupo, will send a specialist team and be based in Northland for one year from April 2018.
+Iceland Drilling, with decades of experience in the field of geothermal drilling, including the Ngatamariki geothermal power station near Taupo, based a specialist team in Northland for the 10 months it took to complete the work.

-Israeli geothermal plant construction experts ORMAT have the contract to design, build and supply the power station which will commissioned in 2021.
+Israeli geothermal plant construction experts ORMAT have the contract to design, build and supply the power station which will be commissioned late 2020.
 ORMAT has a long history with the operations at Ngawha supplying the original 10 megawatt power station, which was commissioned in June 1998 and then expanded to 25 megawatts in 2008.

 Above ground pipelines are required to bring the hot geothermal fluid from the production wells to the power station and the cooled fluid from the power station to the injection wells.